From Italy to Eastern Europe, via the Balkans and the Middle East. A year-long backpacking trip.

 And for those that have never experienced a Serbia-Kosovo border crossing (somewhere around 3am, no less) it is a highly recommended experience.
 I arrived to a little town called Prizren, as no transport from Serbia "goes" to the capital, Pristina, despite the fact that nearly every bus stops there en route to other destinations.
 Prizren is definitely one of the sketchiest places I have been yet.
 KFOR (NATO Kosovo Force) troops buzz down the streets, signs proclaim the authorized use of firearms in off limit [Serbian] neighborhoods destroyed during riots.
 And, I am fairly certain I see a bomb go off across the street from me.
 At least, there was a ridiculously loud boom, followed by flying boards and pipes, a cloud of black smoke and the fairly messed up side of an apartment building.
 The guy immediately upstairs peering out curiously from his window, though no one else seemed overly concerned.
 I didn't stick around.

-Getting out of Kosovo involved an [unexpected] eight hour stop in Pristina, the capital, where I sipped on an espresso while watching white UN trucks file in and out of the UNMIK headquarters, complete with those cool mirror-on-a-stick-bomb-checking-devices from the movies.
+Getting out of Kosovo involved an [unexpected] eight hour stop in Pristina, the capital, where I sipped on an espresso while watching white UN trucks file in and out of the UNMIK headquarters, complete with those cool mirror-on-a-stick-bomb-checking-devices from the movies (I decide against photographing the security checkpoint of UN headquarters).

 Kosovo definitely has its character, though I'm not quite sure it is ready for mass tourism yet.